Chart Color Schemes

 Educational achievement in Kedron - Gordon Park places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Kedron-Gordon Park exceeds broader benchmarks.
-43.1% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland and 30.4% nationwide.
-Bachelor degrees are the most common at 29.2%, followed by postgraduate qualifications (9.4%) and graduate diplomas (4.5%).
-Vocational credentials are also prominent, with 28.0% of residents aged 15 and above holding such qualifications – advanced diplomas at 11.0% and certificates at 17.0%.
+Educational attainment in Kedron-Gordon Park shows significant surpassing of broader benchmarks.
+Among residents aged 15 and above, 43.1% hold university qualifications, compared to 25.7% in Queensland and 30.4% in Australia.
+Bachelor degrees are the most prevalent at 29.2%, followed by postgraduate qualifications (9.4%) and graduate diplomas (4.5%).
+Vocational credentials are also prominent, with 28.0% of residents aged 15 and above holding them – advanced diplomas account for 11.0% and certificates for 17.0%.

 Frequently Asked Questions - Education